MarryUsCaroline

 1. What is a Marriage Officiant?

-5. What kind of ceremonies can you perform?
+3. What kind of ceremonies do you perform?

 6. Can we write our own vows?